Voith: Voith Hydro

 Voith Hydro, previously Voith Siemens Hydro Power Generation, is a joint venture of Voith and Siemens Energy (35% share of capital).
 In October 2021, Siemens Energy announced that it would withdraw from the joint venture and sell its minority stake to the partner.

 Voith Hydro is a full-line supplier of equipment for hydropower plants of all sizes.
 Its range of products and services includes generators, turbines and pumps; measuring and control equipment and instrumentation; automation; hydropower plant upgrades; and services like maintenance and spare parts.

 Around a quarter of the energy generated by hydropower comes from plants operating with Voith technology.
-Voith products are used in many large hydropower plants like Niagara (1903), Macagua (1959 - 1963) in Venezuelam, here install 6 Francis Turbine, Itaipú (1976) and the Three Gorges Dam (2003).
+Voith products are used in many large hydropower plants like Niagara (1903), Macagua (1959 - 1963) in Venezuela, Itaipú (1976) and the Three Gorges Dam (2003).
 The construction of the Belo Monte Dam in the Brazilian part of the Amazon Basin, in which Voith Hydro is also involved, began in January 2012.
 Experts expect that by its completion, it could flood up to 516 km2 of (mostly forested) land and displace 20,000 people.